jupyterhub/mybinder.org-user-guide/doc/about/team.md

 The service at `mybinder.org` is powered by a collection of BinderHub deployments called {doc}`The BinderHub Federation <federation>` and run by a subset of the [Binder Team](team:members).

+The Binder Project is a sub-project of [Project Jupyter](https://jupyter.org), which is a fiscally-sponsored project of [NumFocus](https://numfocus.org), a 501c3 non-profit.

 :::{button-ref} contribute
 :ref-type: doc
 :color: primary

 Join our team
 :::

 ## Our open source projects